authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

     bimi-location = "l" *WSP "=" *WSP [bimi-uri]

-avp= Avatar Preference (plain-text; OPTIONAL; default is "bimi").
+avp= Avatar Preference (plain-text; OPTIONAL; default is "brand").
 For mail sent to those mailbox providers that both participate in BIMI and support the display of personal avatars, this flag is a way for the Domain Owner to express its preference as to whether to show the BIMI logo or the personal avatar.
-If the tag is not present in an otherwise syntactically valid BIMI record, then the record is treated as if it included "avp=bimi".
+If the tag is not present in an otherwise syntactically valid BIMI record, then the record is treated as if it included "avp=brand".
 Allowed values are:

     personal: If BIMI is in place for the sending domain and the sender of the email has a personal avatar, then the mailbox provider SHOULD display the personal avatar for the message when shown in the recipient’s mailbox.
 If the sender has no personal avatar, then the BIMI logo should be shown if the message qualifies for such display.

-    bimi: If BIMI is in place for the sending domain and the sender of the email has a personal avatar, then the mailbox provider SHOULD display the BIMI logo for the domain if the message qualifies for such display.
+    brand: If BIMI is in place for the sending domain and the sender of the email has a personal avatar, then the mailbox provider SHOULD display the BIMI logo for the domain if the message qualifies for such display.